 Mr. McCormick died in 1934, though his family retained the Duesenberg until 1940.
 It then sold to fellow Chicago resident Oscar Unterschuetz of the Philip & Son Fur Company.
 On November 17, 1940, Untershuetz sold 2307/J-288 to Mr. John Troka, a Chicago-area chauffeur who dabbled in used luxury car sales when his clients and connections traded up to newer models.
 His records indicate the car was green at the time of purchase, and shortly thereafter, he sold it to Frederick Bott, taking another Duesenberg, J-498, on trade.
 Bott owned it for a couple of years before selling it on, and by 1945 J-288 entered the fabulous collection of D. Cameron Peck, one of America’s first major car collectors.
 Photo documentation shows the car remained intact and was never neglected throughout its life (it won “Best Duesenberg” at the 1958 ACD National Meet), and a long line of enthusiastic owners have respected its significance.

 David E. Block acquired 2307/J-288 in 1972, and during his ownership treated it to a complete restoration and color change to its current livery of burgundy with black fenders and a beige leather interior.
 Block finished the restoration in 1980 and was known to drive the car throughout New England, including from his Connecticut home to his office at the Empire State Building!
 Subsequent prominent owners include General William Lyon and Richard and Linda Kughn.
 In 2004 it came into the care of Howard Fafard of Framingham, Massachusetts.
-Mr. Fafard displayed the car at the 2005 Amelia Island Concours and later commissioned marque experts Classic & Exotic Service in Michigan to perform an extensive mechanical overhaul, including a full engine rebuild with updated Carillo rods and Arias pistons.
+Mr. Fafard displayed the car at the 2005 Amelia Island Concours and later commissioned marque experts Classic & Exotic Service in Michigan to perform an extensive mechanical overhaul, including a full engine rebuild with updated Carillo rods, Arias pistons, and reground original crankshaft.
 At the same time, they performed a thorough cosmetic freshening, and photos show that as Classic & Exotic removed mechanical components for service, they were cleaned, refinished, and detailed as needed before being re-installed.

 J-288 came into the care of its most recent owner in 2013.
 Immediately upon acquiring it, he began the arduous task of meticulously documenting its history, enlisting the help of several Duesenberg historians and specialists along the way.
 The accompanying four binders include photos and documents tracking virtually every owner, every known show it’s attended since 1958, correspondence with marque historians, photographs dating back to its completion by Murphy, as well as service and restoration records.
 Along with compiling its provenance, the owner went through the car with a fine-tooth comb to ensure this is one of the best-sorted Model Js on the road.
 It is offered here in superb condition with excellent, well-preserved paint and beautifully finished bright work.
 Body details include polished side-mount covers, steerable driving lamps, chrome trumpet horns, and more.
 The cabin is also finished to a high standard with lovely tan leather piped in burgundy, rich burgundy carpets, and factory-correct fittings, controls, and instrumentation.
 It is equally suited for enjoyment on the Duesenberg Tour or a wide variety of concours, ACD club gatherings, or CCCA events.